 Unmoderated research is usually cheaper; however, it requires questions to be pre-defined.
 Often the most insightful questions are prompted by testers’ behaviours during a research session and are not anticipated in advance.
 It also only tends to be suitable for a limited number of simple easy journeys.

-Bespoke moderated usability testing enables more complex user journeys to be investigated and more follow-up questions and probes to understand in more detail the issues with the site.
+Bespoke moderated usability testing -either in the lab or remotely - enables more complex user journeys to be investigated and more follow-up questions and probes to understand in more detail the issues with the site.

 For the majority of our usability testing projects, we like to follow the below process: